SamitHuang/mindocr-1/tools/infer/text/README.md

 ## Text Recognition

-To run text recognition on an input image or multiple images in a directory, please run:
+To run text recognition on an input image or a directory containing multiple images, please execute

 ```shell
 python tools/infer/text/predict_rec.py  --image_dir {path_to_img or dir_to_imgs} --rec_algorithm CRNN